robomotionio/robomotion-tutorials/tutorials/scheduling.md

 ![Scheduling](https://raw.githubusercontent.com/robomotionio/robomotion-tutorials/master/images/schedule.png)

-You need to do the following items to schedule a flow successfully:
+You need to do the following to schedule a flow successfully:

 * Give a name to your schedule